Iterating Fun - Simon Newstead

 Thanks to Adriaan and other players for helping me understand the game better and also big ups to the RoB Wiki.

 I’d love to hear your feedback.
-What did you think of the game?
-Email or tweet
+What did you think of the game? or

 #monetization #rage of bahamut #game design